apache/mynewt-site/docs/os/get_started/cross_tools.md

-# Installing Cross Tools for ARM
+# Installing the Cross Tools for ARM

-This page shows how to install tools on your laptop/computer to use for direct communication (e.g. for debugging) with some ARM based HW platforms running Apache Mynewt.
-It shows you how to install the following tools for Mac OS X and Linux:
+This page shows you how to install the tools to build, run, and debug Mynewt OS applications that run on supported ARM target boards.
+It shows you how to install the following tools on Mac OS, Linux and Windows:

-* ARM Cross toolchain
+* ARM cross toolchain to compile and build Mynewt applications for the target boards.
-* Debugger to load and debug your device
+* Debuggers to load and debug applications on the target boards.

 <br>

-## Install ARM Cross Toolchain
+## Installing the ARM Cross Toolchain
+ARM maintains a pre-built GNU toolchain with gcc and gdb targeted at Embedded ARM Processors, namely Cortex-R/Cortex-M processor families.
+Mynewt OS has been tested with version 4.9 of the toolchain and we recommend you install this version to get started.
+Mynewt OS will eventually work with multiple versions available, including the latest releases.

-### Install ARM Toolchain For Mac OS X
+### Installing the ARM Toolchain For Mac OS X

-Install the PX4 Toolchain and check the version installed.
-ARM maintains a pre-built GNU toolchain with a GCC source branch targeted at Embedded ARM Processors, namely Cortex-R/Cortex-M processor families.
-After installing, ensure that the symbolic link installed by Homebrew points to the correct version of the debugger.
+Add the **PX4/homebrew-px4** homebrew tap and install version 4.9 of the toolchain.
+After installing, check that the symbolic link that homebrew created points to the correct version of the debugger.

 ```no-highlight
 $ brew tap PX4/homebrew-px4